-Mississauga, Ont. – Saying that a “pastoral crisis” can no longer be ignored in indigenous communities struggling with suicide, poverty, addictions and other issues, the Anglican Council of Indigenous Peoples (ACIP) has informed the Anglican Church of Canada that it will proceed with implementing a self-determining ministry at its own, more expedient pace.
+Saying that a “pastoral crisis” can no longer be ignored in indigenous communities struggling with suicide, poverty, addiction and other issues, the Anglican Council of Indigenous Peoples (ACIP) has informed the Anglican Church of Canada that it will proceed with implementing a self-determining ministry at its own, more expedient pace.

-National Indigenous Anglican Bishop Mark MacDonald told the Council of General Synod (CoGS) that while the General Synods of 2007 and 2010 endorsed a self-determining ministry for indigenous Anglicans, there has been some “frustration” at the pace and extent of its full implementation.
+National Indigenous Anglican Bishop Mark MacDonald told CoGS that while the General Synods of 2007 and 2010 endorsed a self-determining ministry for indigenous Anglicans, there has been some “frustration” at the pace and extent of its full implementation.

-CoGS, which met Nov.
-18-20, gathered in a sacred circle as Bishop MacDonald and Norm Casey, co-chair of ACIP, presented the Mississauga Declaration.
-Drafted this fall, the declaration states that indigenous Anglicans must “act now to reaffirm our sovereign identity as the people of the Land and to revive, renew and reclaim the ministries in our communities.”
+Bishop MacDonald and Norm Casey, co-chair of ACIP, presented the Mississauga Declaration to CoGS.
+The declaration states that indigenous Anglicans must “act now to reaffirm our sovereign identity as the people of the Land and to revive, renew and reclaim the ministries in our communities.”

 Establishing “pastoral care and sovereign identity” has been a “matter of life and death” in native communities, which have one of the highest suicide rates in the world.
-While the average Canadian suicide rate is 11.5 per 100,000, it is 417 per 100,000 among some native communities, he said.
+While the average Canadian suicide rate is 11.5 per 100,000, it is 417 per 100,000 in some native communities.

-He said that while the church has advocated in the public realm for the recognition of the identity of indigenous peoples it has often “ignored it in their own structures.”
+He said that while the church has advocated in the public realm for the recognition of the identity of indigenous peoples, it has often “ignored it in [its] own structures.”

 In a concept paper on indigenous governance, which it submitted to CoGS, ACIP said indigenous Anglicans seek to have “the full capacity to be the church in our own homelands and among our own peoples, wherever they may be.”